dharmatarha/SFG_aging_study/README.md

 fig = plotChordsSingleStim(soundOutput, stimopt, allFigFreqs, allBackgrFreqs);
 ```
 If all is well, the right side of the plotted figure (spectrogram of audio) matches the left side (chord components the stimulus should be built from).<br></br>
-If you have working PsychportAudio, play around with the main stimulus option in an interactive playback loop using SFGtesting:
+You can also play around with the main stimulus options in an interactive playback loop using SFGtesting:
 ```
 SFGtesting(false);  % see the help for OEMfiltering and base stimulus options
 ```

+#### (2) Generate stimuli in batches
 ## List of all functions
 Functions in `/stimulus` are used for stimulus generation:
 - **stimulusGenerationGlue.m** - Glueing script for generating full stimulus ensemble for an experiment, needs to be edited for use case in question